john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

       V,,   ..
 ```

 [A Dark Room](https://en.wikipedia.org/wiki/A_Dark_Room) was [reviewed by the New Yorker](http://www.newyorker.com/tech/elements/a-dark-room-the-best-selling-game-that-no-one-can-explain) as a game no one can explain.
-And while you might have a hard time figuring out which genre to file this game under, the game itself is easy to understand once you start playing.
+And while you might have a hard time figuring out which genre this game fits under, it is easy to understand once you start playing.
 In fact, the game starts so simply you might not think it is a game at all.
 You are alone in the dark and you are cold.
 So start a fire.
-And the longer your fire burns, the more people will come to warm themselves by it.
+If the fire burns long enough, someone else might come to warm themselves by it.
 Soon you have a village of people that need your help.
 You can defend them against the terrors of the world, or go off exploring.
 There are some really fun mechanics in this game.

 * [Play Online](http://adarkroom.doublespeakgames.com/)
 * [Play iOS](https://itunes.apple.com/us/app/a-dark-room/id736683061?mt=8) or [Play Android](https://play.google.com/store/apps/details?id=com.yourcompany.adarkroom&hl=en)